opencog/opencog/opencog/persist/sql/README.md

                          Status update May 2009
                          Status update Dec 2013

 A simple implementation of atom persistence into SQL.
+This allows not only saving and restoring of the atomspace, but it also allows multiple cogservers to share a common set of data.
+That is, it implements a basic form of a distributed atomspace.

 Status
 ======
-Functional, but somewhat incomplete.
 It works and has been used with databases containing millions of atoms, accessed by cogservers that ran for months to perform computations.
+It has scaled trouble-free, without any slowdown, up to four cogserrvers.
+No one has tried anything larger than that, yet.

 Features
 --------
 -- Save and restore of atoms, and several kinds of truth values.
 -- Bulk save-and-restore of entire AtomSpace contents.
 -- Incremental save/restore (i.e. updates the SQL contents as AtomSpace changes).
-This is *not* fully automatic; see below.
--- Generic API, useful for inter-server communications
+-- Generic API, useful for inter-server communications.

 Missing features/ToDo items
 ---------------------------